Neurocrine Biosciences: History

 Kevin Gorman replaced Gary Lyons as CEO of the company in January 2008.
 Lyons was CEO and president of the company since its founding and maintained a role on the company's board of directors.

 On June 16, 2010, Neurocrine agreed to a deal with AbbVie Inc. (previously Abbott Laboratories) worth up to $575 million with Neurocrine granting AbbVie the worldwide rights to develop and commercialize elagolix, an oral gonadotropin-releasing hormone (GnRH) antagonist to treat endometriosis and uterine fibroids.
 The deal paid Neurocrine $75 million up front.

 In April 2017, the FDA approved valbenazine for the treatment of TD.
 At the time of approval, it was the first and only drug approved for adults with TD.
 Neurocrine is also studying valbenazine in clinical trials for the treatment of Tourette Syndrome.
 In October 2017, Neurocrine announced that it had been granted orphan drug designation status from the FDA for valbenazine for the treatment of pediatric patients with Tourette syndrome.

 In February 2017, Neurocrine announced an exclusive licensing agreement for the development and commercialization of the Parkinson's disease drug, opicapone, in North America with the Portugal-based pharmaceutical company Bial.
 As part of the agreement, Neurocrine provided an upfront payment of $30 million and agreed to fund development activities for FDA approval in the United States.
 Bial is eligible to receive additional milestone payments of up to $115 million and a percentage of net sales.

 In September 2017, AbbVie submitted a NDA to the FDA for elagolix for the management of endometriosis and associated pain.
 The submission was supported by two similar Phase 3 clinical studies involving 1,700 women.
 In October 2017, AbbVie and Neurocrine announced that the FDA granted priority review for the elagolix NDA.
 A final regulatory decision on the drug will come during the third quarter of 2018.
 The companies are also developing elagolix for the treatment of uterine fibroids which is in Phase III development.

+In 2021,Nexera Pharmain Japan licensed out its investigational schizophrenia drug, NBI-1117568, to Neurocrine Biosciences for development.